 Artwork May 1 2016

 In the villages in Guinea, much of daily life revolves around tasks related to subsistence farming.
 Rice, manioc, sweet potatoes, yams, and many other dietary staples are grown in the village.
 The work is hard, and it is not uncommon to see both young and old at work in the fields.
 Here, a man sorts through beans that will be sifted and then pounded with the mortar and pestle, and made into that evening’s stew… Le Vieux Fermier is 14x17” pencil and graphite powder on bristol board, and depicts a farmer in a village in the Kouroussa region of Guinea, not far from the Niger River.
 This drawing had many challenges, as you will see below.
-Enjoy! — DK This post is a part of my “Visual Anthropology: West Africa” series, made possible by support from my awesome patrons on Patreon.
-Le Vieux Fermier 14x17” pencil on bristol by Dave Kobrenski from my series depicting the people and culture of Guinea, West Africa
+Enjoy! — DK This artwork is included in my book Drawing on Culture: An Artist’s West Africa Travelogue, which is available to purchase here.
+Le Vieux Fermier 14x17” pencil on bristol by Dave Kobrenski